 - Any other essential living costs

 So, depending on the type of debt and your personal circumstances, you may be able to access your super early due to severe financial hardship in order to pay debt(s).
 It could be a good idea to check how your super fund is performing, so that if you do ever need to take money out of your super account it has the best chance of bouncing back in time before you retire, although bear in mind that past performance is not a reliable indicator of future performance.

 Early access to superannuation on compassionate grounds

 The other debt-related reason you may be able to access your super early is if the ATO approves you for early access on compassionate grounds.
 This refers to situations in which you’re faced with certain expenses which you have no other way of paying, such as medical bills or funeral costs of a partner or family member.

-This can be a more stringent process than applying for early access due to severe financial hardship, because it must be approved by the ATO rather than just your super fund.
+This can potentially be a more stringent process than applying for early access due to severe financial hardship, because it must be approved by the ATO rather than your super fund.
 You must first apply through the ATO, and if they approve your application they will provide your super fund with a letter of approval authorising early access to your benefit.

 - Medical treatment expenses for you or a dependant

 - Making a payment on a loan to prevent you from losing your house

 - Meeting expenses arising from modifying your home or vehicle for the special needs of you or a dependant because of a severe disability